 What happens when a student becomes habitually truant from school?

-When a student is habitually truant, the following will occur:
+When a student is habitually truant, Ohio law requires the following to occur:

-- Within seven school days of the triggering absence, the district will:
+- Within seven school days of the triggering absence, the school or district will:

-- Within 10 calendar days of the triggering absence, the student will be assigned to the selected absence intervention team (ORC 3321.19 (D)(1));
+- Within 10 calendar days of the triggering absence, the student will be assigned to the selected absence intervention team;

-- Within seven calendar days after the plan is developed, the district shall make reasonable efforts to provide written notification to the student’s parent or guardian (ORC 3321.191(C)(2)(a)).
+- Within seven calendar days after the plan is developed, the school or district shall make reasonable efforts to provide written notification to the student’s parent or guardian.

 Back to Top